marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/what-is-antisemitism.md

 Sine the start of war in Gaza, after October 7 2023,  Israeli army (IDF) have found numerous of copies of Hitler's "Mein Kampf" spread around Gaza.

+Today, there are Arab Muslims in the West that are accusing Jewish organizations, which they see as "Zionists", for "inciting" islamophobia (hate against muslims and Islam).
+They are often walking together with Leftists, who share a similar sentiment against Jews.

 ## What is Anti-Zionism?

 ### What really is a "Zionist"?

 The term "Zionist" come from the World Zionism movement, at the end of the 19th century.
-After the Jewish Emancipation, there was increasing antisemitism in Europe, and Jews sought after Jewish self-determination.
+After the Jewish Emancipation, when Jews had been granted civil rights, there was increasing antisemitism in Europe - again using Jews as a scapegoat for social problems and civil unrest.
+So Jews were looking for Jewish self-determination.
 Leading to the Jewish nationalist movement, represented by the World Zionist Congress.

 "Zion" comes from an ancient name for Jerusalem.